 Demand for hybrid seeds is also on the rise, more in Europe, since they lend themselves better to seed treatment methods.
 This creates greater opportunity for either including or offering seed treatment as an effective option for controlling pathogens and pests.

 Europe is a matured markets for chemical seed treatment, with a 19.7% share in 2015, resulting from gradually increasing per capita consumption.
-The European market for seed treatment is projected to reach US$1.1 billion by 2020.
+The European market for seed treatment is projected to reach USD 1.3 billion by 2022.
 With an estimated share of 40% in 2015, the France constitutes the largest market for chemical seed treatment in Europe.
 During the forecast period fastest CAGR of 8.8% is anticipated to be recorded by demand for chemical seed treatment in Germany.

 Within this application category, insecticides constitute the largest sub-category, with an estimated 2015 share of 53% of chemical seed treatment demand.
-However, fungicide seed treatments are slated to witness the fastest CAGR of 9.2% during 2015-2020 in reaching a projected demand of US$433.9 million by 2020.
+However, fungicide seed treatments are slated to witness the fastest CAGR of 9.2% during 2015-2020 in reaching a projected demand of USD 517.41 million by 2022.

 Some of the key companies in the market are BASF, DuPont, Monsanto, Syngenta, Bayer and Others.
 The most preferred strategies of the key players in recent years is to achieve competitive advantage and to expand the business units in various geographical areas by joint ventures, expansion and acquisition.
 The key payers are eventually focusing on agreements and partnerships to balance the supply and demand of the market.
 Introducing new effective products is another strategy to stay ahead of the competition.